ionixjunior/ionixjunior.dev/src/content/en/posts/2016-06-02-xamarin-forms-and-the-problems-you-should-avoid.md

 +++
 layout: post
-title:  "Xamarin.Forms and the problems you should avoid"
+title = "Xamarin.Forms and the problems you should avoid"
 date:   2016-06-02
 translations: ["pt"]
 tags: ["xamarin"]